Are you caring for a person living with Dementia ?

 After the meeting in the circle we feel much better, we communicate better and thanks to this our relationships with our loved ones and those under our care also improve.
 Personally, I have participated in many different circles both live and online.
 These meetings have always helped me connect with my needs and made me feel much better.

-Now during lockdown, working as a 24-hour live-in care in East Sussex, I am experiencing isolation even greater than before, which has motivated me to create this online support group, enabling and supporting carer’s to look after themselves right now.
+Now during lockdown carers are experiencing isolation even greater than before, which has motivated me to create this online support group, enabling and supporting carer’s to look after themselves right now.

-My Forget Alzheimer’s mentored online support group is run free of charge.
+My Forget Alzheimer’s mentored online support group is just a one-off payment of £35 and after that you can come back monthly for a donation of your choice.
 This is my personal answer to the question of “how do dementia care givers take care of ourselves now”, when we are isolated even more than before.

-Meetings are held on Tuesday afternoon’s or late evening; the number of participants is limited to 12 per group.
+Meetings are held monthly and the number of participants is limited to 12 per group.

 Applications for participation are accepted by sending an e-mail to: Malwina - click on link